 In 2008 Rebeccah Smith founded, along with 2 other parents, The Childhood Apraxia of Speech Network- Hampton Roads (CASN-HR) support group.
 CASN-HR provided support, education, and advocacy for parents, families, friends, speech language pathologists, teachers, and other professionals who are touched by Childhood Apraxia of Speech (CAS).
 Rebeccah is currently the Therapy Director and Speech Therapy Supervisor at Rehabilitation Associates and Aveanna Company in Falls Church, VA.

-Financial Disclosure: Rebecca will receive lodging and meals for this presentation.
+Financial Disclosure: Rebecca is the Therapy Director and Speech Therapy Supervisor at Rehabilitation Associates and Aveanna Company.
+She will receive lodging and meals for this presentation.

 08:00 - 08:30